Sonova: Company

 The group consists of more than 30 constituent companies.
 Its research facilities are located in Switzerland, Canada, and the US, with manufacturing plants in Switzerland, China and Vietnam.
 Distribution is handled by its in-house wholesale network and independent sales partners.
 The group also owns retail outlets in selected countries.

 Brands

 Sonova operates through its following core business brands:

 AudioNova

-AudioNova International B.V (AudioNova) is a Dutch-based audiological solution provider and one of Europe's largest hearing aid retailers, operating over 2,500 stores in 10 countries.
+AudioNova International B.V (AudioNova) is a Dutch hearing aid retailer operating over 2,500 stores in 10 countries.
 In May 2016, Sonova purchased AudioNova for from Curacao-based investment company HAL Holding N.V, completing the acquisition in September of that year.
 In the United States, AudioNova operates over 436 clinics, offering both hearing aids and audiology services.

 Phonak

-Phonak manufactures a wide range of digital hearing aids and integrated wireless communication systems.
+Phonak manufactures digital hearing aids and integrated wireless communication systems.
 After the merger of Advanced Bionics into Sonova, Phonak started developing wireless technology for Advanced Bionics cochlear implants; notably the Roger receivers that connect to cochlear implant speech processors.
 In 2016, Phonak launched their first rechargeable hearing aid device.